GeekyGuang/LexiSage/README_EN.md

 If you want to understand the project structure, build process, or want to contribute, please check our [Development Guide](DEVELOPMENT_EN.md).

 ## License
-This project uses the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](LICENSE) - see the LICENSE file for details.

 ## Acknowledgements
 - Thanks to all contributors and users